 The average American adult spends about a third of his or her life at work.
-Many people have careers that satisfy them or engage their interests.
-On the other hand, millions of Americans also struggle with poor mental health, which can impact their ability to pursue a career or position they want.
+While many people have careers that satisfy them or engage their interests, millions of Americans also struggle with poor mental health, impacting their ability to pursue the career or position they actually desire.

 Working and Mental Health: Meaningful Careers or Stressful Jobs?

-One in five adults in the United States also struggle with mental illness every year.
-This represents about 18.5% of the population.
+One in five adults in the United States also struggles with mental illness every year.
+This, sadly, represents about 18.5% of the population.
 However, the good news is if you suffer from a mental illness, you are far from alone.

-The Centers for Disease Control and Prevention (CDC) found that 71% of adults reported at least one symptom of stress, like a headache or feelings of anxiety, either at work or due to work stress.
-Even for someone pursuing a career they love, job stress — along with other stressors — can make mental health worse.
+The Centers for Disease Control and Prevention (CDC) found that 71% of adults reported at least one symptom of stress, like a headache or feelings of anxiety, either at work or the lingering effects of work-related stress.
+Even for someone pursuing a career they feel aligns with their interests, these stressors can have a negative impact on mental health.

-Since poor mental health among employees costs businesses between $80 billion and $100 billion in lost revenue every year, it’s important for employers to understand the most common mental health struggles among American adults and how they can offer help.
+Since poor mental health among employees costs businesses between $80 to $100 billion in lost revenue every year, it’s important for employers to understand the most common mental health struggles among American adults, and how they can offer help.

 Employees should also understand how their job might impact their mental health so they can seek help.